srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 | IoT Hub | AZ-220-HUB-_{YOUR-ID}_ |
 | IoT Device | CheeseCaveID |

-To create these resources, please update and execute the **lab-setup.azcli** script before starting the lab.
+If these resources are not available, you will need to run the **lab15-setup.azcli** script as instructed below before moving on to Exercise 2.
+The script file is included in the GitHub repository that you cloned locally as part of the dev environment configuration (lab 3).

+The **lab15-setup.azcli** script is written to run in a **bash** shell environment - the easiest way to execute this is in the Azure Cloud Shell.

+>**Note:** You will need the connection string for the **CheeseCaveID** device.
+If you already have this device registered with Azure IoT Hub, you can obtain the connection string by running the following command in the Azure Cloud Shell"
+>
+> ```bash
+> az iot hub device-identity show-connection-string --hub-name AZ-220-HUB-_{YOUR-ID}_ --device-id CheeseCaveID -o tsv
+> ```

 1. Using a browser, open the [Azure Shell](https://shell.azure.com/) and login with the Azure subscription you are using for this course.

+    If you are prompted about setting up storage for Cloud Shell, accept the defaults.

-1. To ensure the Azure Shell is using **Bash**, ensure the dropdown selected value in the top-left is **Bash**.
+1. Verify that the Azure Cloud Shell is using **Bash**.

+    The dropdown in the top-left corner of the Azure Cloud Shell page is used to select the environment.
+Verify that the selected dropdown value is **Bash**.

-1. To upload the setup script, in the Azure Shell toolbar, click **Upload/Download files** (fourth button from the right).
+1. On the Azure Shell toolbar, click **Upload/Download files** (fourth button from the right).

+1. In the dropdown, click **Upload**.

-1. In the dropdown, select **Upload** and in the file selection dialog, navigate to the **lab-setup.azcli** file for this lab.
-Select the file and click **Open** to upload it.
+1. In the file selection dialog, navigate to the folder location of the GitHub lab files that you downloaded when you configured your development environment.

+    In _Lab 3: Setup the Development Environment_, you cloned the GitHub repository containing lab resources by downloading a ZIP file and extracting the contents locally.
+The extracted folder structure includes the following folder path:

+    * Allfiles
+      * Labs
+          * 15-Remotely monitor and control devices with Azure IoT Hub
+            * Setup

+    The lab15-setup.azcli script file is located in the Setup folder for lab 15.

+1. Select the **lab15-setup.azcli** file, and then click **Open**.

     A notification will appear when the file upload has completed.

-1. You can verify that the file has uploaded by listing the content of the current directory by entering the `ls` command.
+1. To verify that the correct file has uploaded in Azure Cloud Shell, enter the following command:

-1. To create a directory for this lab, move **lab-setup.azcli** into that directory, and make that the current working directory, enter the following commands:

     ```bash
+    ls
+    ```

+    The `ls` command lists the content of the current directory.
+You should see the lab15-setup.azcli file listed.

+1. To create a directory for this lab that contains the setup script and then move into that directory, enter the following Bash commands:

+    ```bash
     mkdir lab15
-    mv lab-setup.azcli lab15
+    mv lab15-setup.azcli lab15
     cd lab15
     ```

-1. To ensure the **lab-setup.azcli** has the execute permission, enter the following commands:
+1. To ensure that **lab15-setup.azcli** has the execute permission, enter the following command:

     ```bash
-    chmod +x lab-setup.azcli
+    chmod +x lab15-setup.azcli
     ```

-1. To edit the **lab-setup.azcli** file, click **{ }** (Open Editor) in the toolbar (second button from the right).
-In the **Files** list, select **lab15** to expand it and then select **lab-setup.azcli**.
+1. On the Cloud Shell toolbar, to edit the lab15-setup.azcli file, click **Open Editor** (second button from the right - **{ }**).

+1. In the **FILES** list, to expand the lab15 folder and open the script file, click **lab15**, and then click **lab15-setup.azcli**.

-    The editor will now show the contents of the **lab-setup.azcli** file.
+    The editor will now show the contents of the **lab15-setup.azcli** file.

-1. In the editor, update the values of the `YourID` and `Location` variables.
-Set `YourID` to your initials and todays date - i.e. **CAH121119**, and set `Location` to the location that makes sense for your resources.
+1. In the editor, update the `{YOUR-ID}` and `SETLOCATION` assigned values.

+    Referencing the sample below as an example, you need to set `{YOUR-ID}` to the Unique ID you created at the start of this course - i.e. **CAH191211**, and set `SETLOCATION` to the location that makes sense for your resources.

+    ```bash
+    #!/bin/bash

+    YourID="{YOUR-ID}"
+    RGName="AZ-220-RG"
+    IoTHubName="AZ-220-HUB-$YourID"
+    DeviceID="CheeseCaveID"

+    Location="SETLOCATION"
+    ```

     > **Note**:  The `Location` variable should be set to the short name for the location.
 You can see a list of the available locations and their short-names (the **Name** column) by entering this command:
     >